HardlyDifficult/Tutorials/Chapter1.md

 Using point filter mode gets us closer to pixel perfect sprites and prevents some visual glitches.

 Filter mode of Bilinear or Trilinear blurs the image a bit in attempt to make smooth lines.
-Often for a 2D game, we want control down to the pixel and this effect is not desirerable.
+Often for a 2D game, we want control down to the pixel and this effect is not desirable.
 Here's an example with the character sprite we will be using:

 <img src="http://i.imgur.com/AYyx3Ma.png" width=150px />